Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/07_pscript_format_string.md

-# GDScript format strings
+# PScript format strings

-GDScript offers a feature called *format strings*, which allows reusing text templates to succinctly create different but similar strings.
+PScript offers a feature called *format strings*, which allows reusing text templates to succinctly create different but similar strings.

 Format strings are just like normal strings, except they contain certain